ghfbsd/RB-P-CAN-485/README.md

 # How it works

+First, an SPI connection is defined using the proper pins for the expansion board.
+This sets up the *canbus* package to use the appropriate pins for the board.
-Firstly, the test program configures the CAN interface by putting it into _loopback mode_.
+Next, the test program configures the CAN interface by putting it into _loopback mode_.
 This essentially connects the output of the bus to its own input, and therefore you don't need to have a running CAN bus to hook into to test out the board.